aiegoo/documentation/pages/mydoc/mydoc_supported_features.md

 If you don't know how important to keep dotfiles in a safe secure way, you don't deserve to be a developer!
 Please read the linked blog above.
 I am scared enough to still keep my two DO servers running as a backup and a proof of all the stuffs I've been doing.
 Github has all the repositories and its README files would give an instant insight into what's going on.

+{% include note.html content="I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
+That led to this project being much more topic-centric.
+I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly." %}

 ## ubuntu hp-mosa

 ## ubuntu nlp-mosa